w3c/wai-tutorial-tables/content/one-header.md

 {% include box.html type="start" title="Note" class="simple notes" %}
 {:/}

+{% include ednote.html note="Remove Note: Use of Scope for Simple Data Tables Is Unnecessary" issue="576" repo="wai-tutorials" status="open" %}

 Some screen readers will read “Date – Event – Venue” in the “Venue” cell because the direction of the `<th>` elements is ambiguous.

 {::nomarkdown}